 New York Earns a B-Minus on State Report Card, Ranks Ninth in Nation

-This year, New York finishes ninth among the 50 states and District of Columbia, with an overall score of 80 out of 100 points and a grade of B-minus.
+This year, New York finishes ninth among the 50 states and the District of Columbia, with an overall score of 80.3 out of 100 points and a grade of B-minus.
 The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, New York earns a B-minus in the Chance-for-Success category and ranks 17th.
+Diving into the findings for the three graded indices, New York earns a B-minus in the Chance-for-Success category and ranks 22nd.
 The average state earns a C-plus.
-In School Finance, New York receives a B-plus and ranks third, while for the K-12 Achievement Index it finishes 20th with a grade of C-minus.
+In School Finance, New York receives a B-plus and ranks second.
+For the K-12 Achievement Index, last updated in the 2016 report, it finishes 27th with a grade of C-minus.
 The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-New York’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.
+New York’s 2018 Highlights Report includes summarized results based on each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.

 The school finance analysis examines two critical aspects of school spending.
 Of the eight indicators in this category, four assess school spending patterns, while the remaining metrics gauge equity in the distribution of funding across the districts within each state.

 Across the spending indicators, New York finishes with an A-minus compared with a national average of D-minus.
 New York ranks fifth in the nation in this area.

 On the equity measures, New York receives a B-plus, which places it 24th in the national rankings.
 The nation as a whole earns a B.